Minuscule 500

-Minuscule 500 (in the Gregory-Aland numbering), ε 323 (in the Soden numbering), is a Greek minuscule manuscript of the New Testament, on parchment.
-Palaeographically it has been assigned to the 13th-century.
-Scrivener labeled it by number 587.
+Minuscule 500 is a Greek minuscule manuscript of the New Testament, made of parchment.
+It is designated by the siglum 500 in the Gregory-Aland numbering of New Testament manuscripts, and ε 323 in the von Soden numbering of New Testament manuscripts.
+Using the study of comparative writing styles (palaeography), it has been assigned to the 13th-century.
 The manuscript was adapted for liturgical use.
-It is lacunose.
+It has some gaps.